Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Different approaches exist for building physical quantum computers.
 QCs built by IBM are based on superconducting qubit technology @QuantumSystemInformation.
 Other architectures include trapped ions, photonics, and nuclear magnetic resonance @laddQuantumComputers2010.
+//the main issue to be still solved is the unavoidable presence of external noise sources that dramatically
+// limit the accuracy of quantum computations, as well as the large-scale realization of quantum circuits and algorithms.
+//TODO: mention NISQ? (reference to introduction?)

 //TODO: explain that computers can have different topologies?
 Current quantum chips mainly suffer from decoherence, gate errors, readout errors, and crosstalk.
+//TODO: explain errors better and more in detail T1 and T2 Times, Readout Error, ...
+// readout error and gate error relevant for simulator.
 For a qubit, the decoherence time refers to how long the qubit can contain information.
 Decoherence can occur, for example, when a qubit interacts with the environment.
 When quantum computers are constructed from multiple qubits, unwanted interactions between these qubits are called crosstalk.